 The birthing process is painful, messy, uncomfortable, imperfect AND it is exquisitely beautiful at the same time.
 And the truth of this is reflected in Nature and in my gardens.

 There is an intelligence and order to Nature that we, as humans are always trying to control, and yet we are consistently reminded that, in truth, we have no control.

-Those pesky weeds that keep coming back…or those those Brown Tail moth caterpillars that have invaded our local oak trees and that so many of us are waging war on.
+Those Brown Tail moth caterpillars that have invaded our local oak trees and that so many of us are waging war on, they are all outer reflections of our own inner turmoil.
 I’ve collected up thousands of them myself and drowned them in soapy water.
 I don’t take killing another living being lightly.
 It feels ugly and dark—a fear-based reminder of how little control we actually have and also the extent of the impact that we can unleash when we try to control.

-And my skin is literally covered in an itchy rash from the caterpillar’s microscopic toxic hairs that travel in on my pets and are blowing about in the wind.
-And so I am forced to just observe, my powerlessness, my discomfort, my garden untended.
-Uncontrolled.
-I become acutely aware of how vulnerable that feels.
+My skin is covered in an itchy rash from the caterpillar’s microscopic toxic hairs that travel in on my pets and are blowing about in the wind.
+And so I am forced to just observe my powerlessness, my discomfort, and my garden untended.
+Or uncontrolled.
+And I become acutely aware of how vulnerable and helpless that feels.